pydanny/django-party-pack/docs/conventions.rst

 All Docs go on rtfd.org!
 ========================

-No alternative compares.
-Not github or bitbucket or google project wikis or even the python.packages.com site.
+No alternative compares to http://rtfd.org.
+Not github, bitbucket, or google project wikis compare.
+And even the python.packages.com site is out of the lead of rtfd.org.
 Stop trying other things and come to the current leader in documentation hosting.
+Why?

 1. It takes your repo and makes it look awesome.
 2. It puts all the Python docs into one place for good searching.